Brian Dano, Marketing, Finance

 “UMass Lowell is like a family.
 I can talk to Chancellor Meehan, I can talk to Dean [Kathryn] Carter.
 At other schools this wouldn’t happen.”

-Whether he’s providing feedback on a new dormitory design, or discussing parking policies with University administrators, Brian Dano feels that his voice is being heard.
+Whether providing feedback on a new dormitory design, or discussing parking policies with University administrators, Brian Dano '13 felt his voice was heard.

-As president of UMass Lowell’s Student Government Association, Dano is involved in a variety of issues that impact the campus and surrounding community.
-His access to campus leadership assures of him a platform for discussing his concerns.
-He is part of a group of student leaders who meet with Chancellor Marty Meehan
+As former president of UMass Lowell’s Student Government Association (SGA), Dano was involved in a variety of issues that impact the campus and surrounding community.
+His access to campus leadership assured him a platform for discussing his concerns.
+He was part of a group of student leaders who meet with Chancellor Marty Meehan

 and other campus officials for lunch every month to share ideas.